Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Are Georgia beaches open?

 Georgia's beaches are open, and visitors must follow CDC social distancing guidelines.
-Ferry service to Cumberland Island resumes June 26, and facilities and services managed by the National Park Service for Cumberland Island are increasing in a phased approach.
+The National Park Service's ferry service for Cumberland Island is increasing in a phased approach.

 Are Georgia State Parks open?

-Georgia’s State Parks & Historic Sites remain open and need everyone’s help protecting the health of visitors and staff by social distancing and following CDC guidelines.
+Georgia's State Parks & Historic Sites remain open and need everyone's help protecting the health of visitors and staff by social distancing and following CDC guidelines.
 Parks may temporarily limit access if capacity is reached and/or to maintain social distancing among guests.
-Visiting Georgia’s most well-known state parks is not recommended at this time.
+Visiting Georgia's most well-known state parks is not recommended at this time, and guests are encouraged to avoid weekends.
 We are fortunate to have a large state park system covering more than 84,000 acres, so we recommend exploring lesser-known or close-to-home parks and historic sites.

-Please visit the State Parks website for additional information.
+Please visit the State Parks website for exact information on open or closed facilities.

 Are National Parks in Georgia open?